steveloughran/kerberos_and_hadoop/README.md

 eventually reach the author.
 Otherwise: try

       - [Hortonworks Answerhub](https://community.hortonworks.com/answers/index.html)
-      - The users mailing list of Apache Hadoop, the application and you are using on top of it
+      - The users mailing list of Apache Hadoop, the application and you are using on top of it.
       - [Stack Overflow](http://stackoverflow.com/search?q=hadoop+kerberos).